Bryan De La Cruz Player Props: Marlins vs. Braves

-The Miami Marlins, including Bryan De La Cruz (.195 batting average in his past 10 games), battle starting pitcher Kyle Wright and the Atlanta Braves at LoanDepot park, Wednesday at 6:40 PM ET.
+Bryan De La Cruz -- .189 average over his past 10 games -- will be in action for the Miami Marlins versus the Atlanta Braves, with Dylan Dodd on the hill, on May 4 at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Braves.
+In his previous game he had a hitless showing (0-for-1) against the Braves.

 Bryan De La Cruz Game Info & Props vs. the Braves